 Long 1 ABC Jan 85 call @ $3

-Like the previous hedging strategy, the shares are the essential element of the investment.
-The investor wants ABC’s market price to fall, allowing them to purchase the shares back at a lower price and potentially profit.
-The investor must be aware of the short position’s risk, which is why the call was purchased.
-The call is only exercised if the market price rises above the strike price (“call up”), allowing the investor to buy back the shares at $85 (the worst-case scenario).
+In this strategy, the short stock position is still the main driver of profit or loss.
+The investor wants ABC’s market price to fall.
+The call is there as protection and is typically exercised only if the market price rises above the strike price (“call up”), allowing the investor to buy back at $85 in the worst-case scenario.

 An investor sells short 100 shares of ABC stock at $80 and goes long 1 ABC Jan 85 call at $3.
 What is the gain or loss if ABC’s market price falls to $50?